forestgrape/coronavirus/10_vaccines/vaccine_safety.md

-> ##### Comment 9.12.
+> ##### Comment 9.12. (adapted 19.12.21)
 > (originally published in the updated section)
-> The formulations in this chapter are often *dramatic*, once to motivate investigations/publications on the cell and tissue tropism and to opt against vaccination of the young until the mechanisms of action are clarified/published.
-The formulations are left dramatic since not only vaccine are recommended but often pushed or even mandated even for the young.
-Across the world a large share of the people below 30 years is not yet vaccinated.
-I don't think they should both for epidemiological reasons due to escape mutations and for adverse effects, even when rare if vaccinating hundred thousands or millions the adverse events add up.
+> The formulations in this chapter are often *dramatic*.
+> * Once to motivate investigations/publications on the cell and tissue tropism and to opt against vaccination of the young until the mechanisms of action are clarified/published.
+> * The formulations are left dramatic since not only vaccine are recommended but often pushed or even mandated even for the young.
+Across the world a large share of the people below 30 years is not yet vaccinated and additionally repeated vaccination - commonly referred as 'boosters' - is considered/carried out.

 > Many mentioned effects are possibly unlikely, possibly 1 in 100 or 1000 or less.
 Possible adverse effects often are random and depend for example on how accurately the vaccine is administrated to the deltoid muscle and whether draining lymph or blood vessels (even tiny ones could be adverse) are hit.

-> 9.12. *Transparency and Democracy:* For democracy transparent and honest information is key.
-Democracy and a state were everybody is equal before law in agreement with the human rights, may not be possible without transparency.
-The longer transparency and equality before law are lost, to harder it is to reintroduce them.
+> Tn my opinion any vaccination (1st, 2nd, 3rd, ...) for the young should be stopped right now, both for epidemiological reasons due to escape mutations and for adverse effects (even when rare if vaccinating millions the counts of adverse events add up).

 > 9.12. *Transparency of adverse Effects:* If it there would known that there are previously unknown possible adverse effects from the vaccines, in my opinion the most important is to go transparently public with these.
 > * A fond for the affected could be founded.
 > * Supervision and if necessary treatments or other precautions measures could be initiated for those affected.
 > * Trying to hide possible adverse effect could have extremely high costs both within and between societies and countries - and the world in the long run.

+> 9.12. *Transparency and Democracy:* For democracy transparent and honest information is key.
+Democracy and a state were everybody is equal before law in agreement with the human rights, may not be possible without transparency.
+The longer transparency and equality before law are lost, to harder it is to reintroduce them.

 * [Summary](#summary)
 * [Recent Updates](#recent-updates)